title: Multi-speaker dialogue

 textToSpeechstep per spoken line — each step picks its own speaker (built-in voice, voice clone, or voice design) and produces a short clean clip. - One trailing

-audioMixstep referencing each TTS output via$ref.
-By default, tracks play back-to-back in array order — no timing math required.
+composeMediastep referencing each TTS output via$ref.
+By default, elements play back-to-back in array order — no timing math required.

 {